Ray-Dee-Oh (1960-2004)

 Phil Harmonic – Radio Music (mixed by “Blue” Gene Tyranny)

-four channels of changing radio information, mixed “intuitively” down to pseudo-stereo (1980, Lovely Music)
+Four channels with alternating radio information, mixed ‘intuitively’ to pseudo-stereo.
+(1980, Lovely Music)

 Dan Lander – Talking To A Loudspeaker: Call Now